bios62/notechws/labs/ords.md

 The creation of tempkmh API complete.

-This completse the creation of the REST API.
+This completes the creation of the REST API.

 A simple test, add the URL to the last GET API in your browser: